This post may contain affiliate links. Please read our disclosure policy.

 - Cook the vegetables.
 Saute onions and bell pepper with some garlic until the veggies are soft, then add the rice.

 - Simmer.
-Combine water and tomato sauce with a teaspoon of Caldo de Tomate (tomato bouillon).
+Combine water and tomato sauce with a tablespoon of Caldo de Tomate (tomato bouillon).
 Pour into the skillet with the rice and bring everything to a simmer.
 Nestle the chicken pieces in with the rice and add some peas to the pan.
 Cover the pan, reduce the heat, and let the rice and chicken cook for about 30 minutes.
 The rice should be tender and fluffy and the chicken cooked through to 165 degrees F.

 - Serve.
 I like to garnish everything I serve, so I add some fresh parsley.
 Let the arroz con pollo sit and rest for about 5-10 minutes before serving.
 This will give the rice a chance to absorb any remaining liquid and for the chicken to cool slightly.

 - The Caldo de Tomate is a granulated tomato bouillon.
 It’s usually found in the Hispanic aisle of the grocery store or at hispanic markets, but can be left out if you’re not able to find it.
 You can use chicken bouillon in its place, or simply use chicken broth instead of water in the recipe.

 - Use any cut of chicken, from bone-in thighs, drumsticks and breasts, to boneless thighs.
 I don’t recommend boneless chicken breasts for this Arroz con Pollo recipe because they tend to cook quickly and may dry out.
 If you want to use chicken breasts, I recommend our One Pot Mexican Chicken and Rice which is a similar recipe that used chunks of chicken instead of whole pieces.